ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

 ## Tools Used

+The development, analysis, and deployment of this project were supported by several tools and libraries across data processing, machine learning, visualization, documentation and web application development.

 - `Python` – Core programming language used for data processing, model development, and deployment.

 - `Jupyter Notebook` – Used for exploratory data analysis, data preprocessing, and model experimentation.